-- 1. Heat cartridges, temperature probes, and controllers must be wired by a licensed electrician to meet local codes. - Heat cartridges require 240VAC, 1 Phase, 60 Hz or 220VAC, 1 Phase, 50 Hz power supply. - Heat cartridges are UL, CSA, & CE marked, RoHs compliant. - Heat cartridges and cables are water resistant but not water proof.
-They need to be installed in a protected area. - To make sure that the liquid within the pump is melted and to avoid damage to the pump, do not start the pump until the set point temperature has been reached. - 6.
+- 1. Heat cartridges, temperature probes, and controllers must be wired by a licensed electrician to meet local codes. - 2.
+Heat cartridges require 240VAC, 1 Phase, 60 Hz or 220VAC, 1 Phase, 50 Hz power supply. - 3.
+Heat cartridges are UL, CSA, & CE marked, RoHs compliant. - 4.
+Heat cartridges and cables are water resistant but not water proof.
+They need to be installed in a protected area. - 9 Pump5.
+To make sure that the liquid within the pump is melted and to avoid damage to the pump do not structure. the set point temperature has been reached. - 6.
 Several factors such as the size of pump, the set point temperature, and the insulation will affect the amount of time it will take for the pump to reach the set point temperature.
-Typically it will take 3-4 hours for the pump to reach its set point temperature. - Do not use heat cartridges with different watt densities from those supplied by Viking.
-Changing watt densities may result in localized over or under heating. - The thermocouple or temperature probe must be installed in the bracket location shown in "Figure 14" on page 14 or "Figure 15" on page 14.
-Any other location may result in localized over or under heating. - Refer to "Single Channel Controller" on page 15 for technical information on the Viking supplied controller for the heat cartridges. - 10.
+Typically it will take 3-4 hours for the pump to reach its set point temperature.

+- 7. Do not use heat cartridges with different watt densities from those supplied by Viking.
+Changing watt densities may result in localized over or under heating. - 8.
+The thermocouple or temperature probe must be installed in the bracket location shown in "Figure 8" on page 9.
+Any other location may result in localized over or under - Vikinheating. - 9.
+Refer to "Single Channel Controller" on page 10 for technical information on the Viking supplied controller for the heat cartridges. - 10.
 The wires for the heat cartridges can be joined together in a junction box, and a single wire from the junction box can be connected to the controller.